Breaking the Communities: Characterizing community changing users using text mining and graph machine learning on Twitter: Introduction

 \section{Introduction}

 Technologically mediated Social networks flourished as a social phenomenon at the beginning of this century with exponents such as Friendster (2002) or Myspace (2003) \cite{island2013friendster} but other popular websites soon took their place.
 Twitter is an online platform where news or data can reach millions of users in a matter of minutes \cite{lopez2019emotions}.
-Twitter is also of great academic interest, since individuals voluntarily express openly their opinions and they can interact with other users by retweeting the others' tweets.
-In particular, in the last decade there has been an increase in interest from computational social scientists and numerous political studies have been published using information from this platform \cite{small2011hashtag,stieglitz2012political,badawy2018analyzing,kuvsen2018politics,beguerisse2014interest,ott2017age}.

-Previous works applied different machine learning models to these datasets.
-Xu et al. collected tweets using the streaming API and implemented an unsupervised machine learning framework for detecting online wildlife trafficking using topic modeling \cite{xu2019use}.
-Kurnaz et al. proposed a methodology which first extracts features of a tweet text and then applies deep sparse autoencoders in order to classify the sentiment of tweets \cite{kurnaz2019sentiment}.
-Pinto et al. detected and analyzed the topics of discussion in the text of tweets and news articles, using Non Negative Matrix Factorization \cite{xu2003document}, in order to understand the role of mass media in the formation of public opinion \cite{pinto2019quantifying}.
-On the other hand, Kannangara implemented a probabilistic method so as to identify the topic, sentiment and political orientation of tweets \cite{kannangara2018mining}.

-Some other works are focused in political analysis and the interaction between users, as for instance the one of Aruguete et al., which described how Twitter users frame political events by sharing content exclusively with like-minded users forming two well-defined communities \cite{aruguete2018time}.
-Dang-Xuan et al. downloaded tweets during the 2011 parliament elections in Germany and characterize the role of influencers utilizing the retweet network \cite{dang2013investigation}.
-Stewart et al. used community detection algorithms over a network of retweets to understand the behavior of trolls in the context of the \#BlackLivesMatter movement \cite{stewart2018examining}.
-Conver et al. \cite{conover2011political} also used similar techniques over a retweets network and showed the segregated partisan structure with extremely limited connection between clusters of users with different political ideologies during the 2010 U.S. congressional midterm elections.
-The same polarization on the Twitter network can be found in other contexts and countries (Canada \cite{gruzd2014investigating}, Egypt\cite{borge2015content}, Venezuela \cite{morales2015measuring}).

-Opinion shifts in group discussions have been studied from different points of view.
-In particular, it was stated that opinion shifts can be produced by arguments interchange, according to the Persuasive Arguments Theory (PAT) \cite{burnstein1973testing, burnstein1975person, kaplan1977judgments}.
-Primario et al. applied this theory to measure the evolution of the political polarization on Twitter during the 2016 US Presidential election \cite{primario2017measuring}.
-In the same line, Holthoefer et al analyzed the Egyptian polarization dynamics on Twitter \cite{borge2015content}.
-They classified the tweets in two groups (pro/anti military intervention) based on their text and estimated the overall proportion of users that change their position.